diegocp01/openai_agents/README.md

-*Optional:* Talk to an AI expert about this repository: https://huggingface.co/spaces/diegocp01/GPT-4.1
+*Optional:* Talk to an AI that knows this repository: https://huggingface.co/spaces/diegocp01/GPT-4.1

 # Requirements